 I usually respond to emails and messages within the same day.
 If I don't, your email may have been caught in a spam catcher or the server went down or some bad computer/Internet thing happened.
-If that happens, please write to me (christine@ ) or follow up with a phone call.
-I don't answer the phone if I'm working on tile, but leave a phone number and a good time to call and I'll get back to you.
+Emails from @aol, @yahoo, and @hotmail have not even been making it to my spam folder.
+If I don't respond to your email, please write to me (christine@ ) or follow up with a phone call.
+I may not answer the phone if I'm working on tile, but leave a phone number and a good time to call and I'll get back to you.

 It might be helpful to have the exact dimensions of the space you want to tile.
 We'll need it eventually, so it's a good idea to get this out of the way early on.
 More than one design has been scrapped because the dimensions were not what were estimated.

 If you know what you want, no ifs, ands, or buts, then you are ready to send a deposit.
 Deposits are 50% of your total order, less shipping, unless you are using the Pay Over Time.
 If you are paying over time to lock in a price and any discounts, the deposit in 20% and you have four months to pay it off.
 See How to Order Tile for information on discounts and the different payment options.

 Consultations: If you don't know exactly what or how many, you can ask for a consultation.
 A consultation tells me you're committed to tile, but we don't yet know the specifics.
 I'll queue your order so your name goes on the board and moves along as I complete things while we sort out the particulars.
 The cost of the consultation applies toward your deposit.